-The two previous editions of this survey provide an extensive body of research provides a highly valuable in-depth and representative look at where the industry stands on this very important topic.
+The two previous editions of this survey provide an extensive body of research and a highly valuable in-depth and representative look at where the industry stands on this very important topic.
 See below for the most recent Untapped Reserves 2.0 Reports: